tommasoturchi/synergy/README.md

 ### Contributing Your Work

 Submissions should be minimum 5 pages long, following the [CEUR-WS instructions](https://ceur-ws.org/HOWTOSUBMIT.html) for single column papers.
+Longer submissions may be considered, provided they remain within reasonable limits.
 Please note that submissions do not need to be anonymized.

 ~~The deadline for submissions is *April 9, 2024* [AoE](https://time.is/Anywhere_on_Earth).~~